libowen2121/VI-dependency-syntax/README.md

-# VI-dependency-syntax
-Dependency Grammar Induction
+### Code and supplementary material for 'Dependency Grammar Induction with a Neural Variational Transition-Based Parser' (AAAI2019)